nxtg-ai/SynApps-v4.0/.docs/dev-action-items.md

 - [ ] Add input validation for all API endpoints
 - [ ] Configure CORS properly for production
 - [ ] Add rate limiting for API endpoints
+- [ ] Ensure all required dependencies are explicitly listed in requirements.txt

 ## P1: High Priority (Next 4 Weeks)